ThomasBleijendaal/RapidCMS/MMQUICKSTART.md

 ### One-to-many (with corresponding property)

-When a model has a Linked Entity property configured, and the related model has a Linked Entities property configured and the corresonding properties are configured correctly, both properties will be referencing the same relation and that relation can be configured from both ends.
+When a model has a Linked Entity property configured, and the related model has a Linked Entities property configured and the corresponding properties are configured correctly, both properties will be referencing the same relation and that relation can be configured from both ends.